minesaki/semantic-kernel-sample/README.md

 ### Create .env file

-Place .env file in the project root.
+Place .env file (contents are as follows) in the project root.
 ```
 OPENAI_API_KEY=<Your OpenAI API Key>
 ```